 - Lifestyle changes – if you are overweight then losing weight is known to help with ED.
 It can help to quit smoking or doing recreational drugs.
 If you drink alcohol, try cutting back to see if this helps.
 Stress is linked with ED, so changes to your lifestyle to bring your stress levels down may help.
 Regular exercise can help reduce stress, help with weight loss, and reduce ED

 - Psychosexual counselling – can help with erectile dysfunction and psychological therapy may be especially helpful if you have anxiety or depression, and this is something you can do alone or with your partner.
-Some people report getting help from acupuncture therapy, but there is not much evidence that this works.
+Some people report getting help from acupuncture therapy, but there’s not much evidence that this works

 Zava offers a convenient and discreet service to help men improve their erectile dysfunction.
 There are a number of treatments you can consider.
 Continue to our erectile dysfunction service page to learn about the treatment options available.